Traore or Rape?

 Look at the dictum, ‘security is not a problem of the state it is a self-help project’ and ‘this or that West African nation is one of the fastest growing in the world.’
 Lies trumpeted by interested intellectuals, pundits and politicians.
 Lies!
 Big Lies.
 Lies from world leaders who feast on Africa.

-Reform, reform and more reform has taken place regularly in West Africa.
+Reform, reform and more reform have taken place regularly in West Africa.
 What are the results?
 Ask the people.

 If talk is all you can do, then at least be honest.
 You cannot fool West Africans forever.
 We shall see.